 No One Gets Left Behind: A major recurring theme.
 Some characters die trying to save others, while some kick them to the ground.

-Takashi telling Shizuka to wait for Shidou and a group of students to get on the bus, despite Rei's insistence that they should leave them behind.
+Played Straight when Takashi told Shizuka to wait for Shidou and his group of students to get on the bus, despite Rei's insistence that they should leave them behind.
 She was right, they should've.

 Not Using the Z Word: "Them" is the word used for the undead in the story.
 An early character specifically says that they can't call them "zombies" or "the undead" because then it would be too much like, well, a fictional story.

 Played straight in the dub but there are a few slips.